Build an AI-Ready Data Foundation Without a Full-Time Engineer

 • Did the client approve the proposal after the AI-personalized follow-up?

-• How long did onboarding take once document review was automated?
+• How long did onboarding take after document review was automated?

 Log the answers in structured fields (dates, picklists, numeric metrics).
 Over time you will spot the friction points and prove the ROI of each automation stream.